takekoputa/website/src/pages/index.md

 ## Teaching

-I strongly believe that engagement in a topic comes from understanding the nature of the problem, as well as the capability of using tools (e.g. software, and abstractions) for solving problems.
+I believe that engagement comes from understanding the nature of the problem, and the capability of using tools (e.g. software, and abstractions) for solving problems.

-- Teaching Assistant for Computer Architectures (ECS 154B/ECS 201A), Department of Computer Science, UC Davis, Winter 2023.
+- Teaching Assistant for Computer Architectures (ECS 154B/ECS 201A), Department of Computer Science, UC Davis (Winter 2022 & Winter 2023).
-- Bootcamp Instructor, gem5 Bootcamp, UC Davis, Summer 2022.
+- Bootcamp Instructor, gem5 Bootcamp, UC Davis (Summer 2022).
-- Teaching Assistant for Computer Architectures (ECS 154B/ECS 201A), Department of Computer Science, UC Davis, Winter 2022.
-- Teaching Assistant for Optimization (MAT 168), Department of Mathematics, UC Davis, Spring 2019.
+- Teaching Assistant for Optimization (MAT 168), Department of Mathematics, UC Davis (Spring 2019).
-- Teaching Assistant for Introduction to Abstract Mathematics (MAT 108), Department of Mathematics, UC Davis, Winter 2019.
+- Teaching Assistant for Abstract Mathematics (MAT 108), Department of Mathematics, UC Davis (Winter 2019).

 ## Open-source Contributions